tizenpdk/mic/doc/usage.rst

-  help(?)            give detailed help on a specific sub-command fs                 create fs image, which is also a chroot directory livecd             create live CD image, used for CD booting loop               create loop image, including multi-partitions raw                create raw image, containing multi-partitions
+  help(?)            give detailed help on a specific sub-command fs                 create fs image, which is also a chroot directory loop               create loop image, including multi-partitions raw                create raw image, containing multi-partitions